laurentj/slimerjs/docs/api/slimer.rst

 geckoVersion
 -----------------------------------------

-Contain the version of Gecko, the core of Firefox and XulRunner.
-In fact, this is also the version of Firefox or XulRunner.
+Contain the version of Gecko, the core of Firefox.
+In fact, this is also the version of Firefox.

 This is an object containing three properties, ``major``, ``minor``, ``patch``: